byui-cse/cse351-student-version/lesson_11/canvas/prepare.md

 ConcurrentStack Example finished.
 ```

-### ConcurrentBag<T>
+## ConcurrentBag<T>

 A thread-safe, unordered collection of items.
+In Python, it's called a set.
 It's optimized for scenarios where the same thread might be both producing and consuming items, as it tries to keep items local to a thread for efficiency.

 Use Case